Solar Energy

 Green hydrogen has long been touted as a game-changer for decarbonization.
 As hard-to-abate industries like steel, cement, and heavy-duty transport seek viable paths to decarbonization, green hydrogen is emerging as one of the few scalable solutions for sectors where direct electrification isn't practical.
 It offers a clean alternative to fossil fuels in processes that require high heat or long energy storage.

 However, the market has encountered delays due to complex funding structures and regulatory uncertainties.
-Current projections indicate a market shift of approximately 1.5-2.5 years.
-Despite these setbacks, the long-term outlook remains optimistic.
+Hydrogen remains strategically important, but deployment is moving more gradually than earlier expectations suggested.

 With over two decades of experience in the hydrogen market, Bekaert has established itself as a leading supplier of PEM electrolyzer products.
 Its Currento® metal fiber media, used as a porous transport layer (PTL) for electrochemical devices, is a high-performance material offering superior permeability and strength.